How to Calm a Panting Dog: A Comprehensive Guide - Natural Dog Supplements and Superfoods by Fetched

 I think it's important to consult a vet.
 If you can't explain your dog's panting.
 This is especially the case if there are other symptoms as aforementioned such as lack of appetite, discolouration of their gums or nose or if you notice weight loss.

-Consulting a vet for panting can be the safest thing to do as they can thoroughly examine your dog and determine if there are any underlying health issues.
+Consulting a vet for panting can be the safest thing to do.
+They will thoroughly examine your dog and determine the reason for panting and if there are any underlying health issues.

 Conclusion